 The gaming operators can’t be expected to police themselves, as demonstrated in Indiana where, an investigation revealed, multiple people who had enrolled in a program that blocks them from placing bets were able to continue to wager.

 In Colorado, temporary licenses were granted to sports-betting businesses, even though the required criminal background checks of the operators were never run.
 And nationwide, calls to a national hotline for people with gambling problems rose 43% between 2021 and 2022.
+Interestingly, online slots betting in Canada is massively popular just North of the border and companies are being granted licenses in new regions like Ontario.

 Today, the sports betting industry uses artificial intelligence and sophisticated targeting techniques to pursue potential and existing customers with offers that are tailored to their patterns of use and to their interests.